NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Results

 \subsection{The SFR -- Stellar Mass Relationship}

 The left panel of Figure~\ref{fig:SFR-M} shows the SED-derived SFRs and stellar masses for galaxies in the NGDEEP final sample and low-SNR sample.
-The figure also shows the median SFRs and stellar masses of galaxies in the final sample divided into redshift bins of $1.7 < z < 2.5$ and $2.5 \le z < 3.4$.
-The median and associated uncertainties are calculated with a bootstrap method to account for uncertainties on individual measurements and the scatter in each bin following \citet{Shen2023}.
+The figure also shows the median SFRs and stellar masses of galaxies in the final sample divided into redshift bins of $1.7 < z < 2.5$ and $2.5 \le z < 3.4${, with the median redshift of $z\sim2$ and $z\sim3$, respectively. } The median and associated uncertainties are calculated with a bootstrap method to account for uncertainties on individual measurements and the scatter in each bin following \citet{Shen2023}.
 The binning is chosen to have a similar number of galaxies in each bin, with a minimum of 10 galaxies per bin.

 We color-code individual galaxies by redshift in the left panel of Figure~\ref{fig:SFR-M}.
 There is a clear trend with redshift such that SFGs have higher SFR with increasing redshift at fixed stellar mass.
 This is consistent with the redshift evolution of the SFR-\sm\ relation found by previous studies \citep[e.g.,][]{Whitaker2014, Tomczak2016}.